nbatterham/sfpowerscripts-doc/index.md

 title: Overview
 ---

 SFPowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
 The extension features the following tasks.
-You can read the documentation
+Install the plugin from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AzlamSalam.sfpowerscripts) and read the documentation on how to configure a highly customizable Salesforce CI/CD Pipeline.

 Please note this extension only works with the newer source format based repositories only and only works with Hosted Linux agent.